fabiang/true-combat/README.md

 This repository tries to distribute the old game [Enemy Territory](http://www.enemy-territory.com/) together with [True Combat:Elite](http://www.truecombat.net/).

 Installing the games is still a lot of PITA.
-The goal of this repository is to make the installation must easier.
+The goal of this repository is to make the installation much easier.

 ## What is included